How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Nasturtiums, calendula, and borage help bring insects into the growing area.
 They also suit the slightly messy, productive feel of a squash bed or allotment edge.

-Avoid planting winter squash where it will smother young, low-growing crops, such as:
+Avoid planting winter squash where it will smother young, low-growing crops such as seedlings, salads, beetroot, onions, or anything that needs light and airflow.

 Also avoid cramming several sprawling squash or pumpkins too close together.
 Poor airflow makes mildew more likely, and fruit sitting in damp shade is more likely to rot.

 With winter squash, companion planting is useful, but it will not rescue a cold, cramped, hungry plant.
-Get the basics right first, then use flowers and smart planting combinations to support pollination and make the space work harder.
+Get the basics right first, then use flowers and smart planting combinations to support pollination.

 Plan Your Winter Squash Layout Before Planting